 Inflation and Interest Rates.
 We continue to see near-term impacts on our business due to inflation, including ongoing global price pressures driving up energy prices, component costs, freight premiums, and other operating costs above normal rates.
-Although headline inflation in the United States and Europe appears to have reached a peak, core inflation (excluding food and energy prices) remains elevated and is a source of continued cost pressure on businesses and households.
+Although headline inflation in the United States and Europe appears to be decreasing, core inflation (excluding food and energy prices) remains elevated and is a source of continued cost pressure on businesses and households.
 Interest rates have increased significantly as central banks in developed countries attempt to subdue inflation while government deficits and debt remain at high levels in many global markets.
-Accordingly, the eventual implications of higher government deficits and debt, tighter monetary policy, and potentially higher long-term interest rates may drive a higher cost of capital for our business.
+However, in September 2024, the Federal Reserve's Federal Open Market Committee lowered the target range for the federal funds rate by 0.5% to 4.75% to 5%, noting that it has gained greater confidence that inflation is moving sustainability toward the Committee's two percent objective.
+Yet, the economic outlook remains uncertain, and the implications of higher government deficits and debt, tighter monetary policy, and potentially higher long-term interest rates may drive a higher cost of capital for our business.